prisma/specs/schema/Readme.md

 ## Function

 Prisma core provides a set of functions that **must** be implemented by every connector with a **best-effort implementation**.
 Functions only work inside field and block attributes that accept them.

 - `uuid()` - generates a fresh UUID
 - `cuid()` - generates a fresh cuid
-- `between(min, max)` - generates a random int in the specified range (⚠ This is not implemented yet)
+- `between(min, max)` - generates a random int in the specified range (⚠ This is not implemented yet.
+See [tracking issue](https://github.com/prisma/prisma2/issues/811))
 - `now()` - current date and time

 Default values using a dynamic generator can be specified as follows: